In-depth IFRS for Banks and other Financial Institutions (5 days)

 - Financial accountants and management accountants in the financial services sector seeking in-depth knowledge of all accounting standards and interpretations most relevant to the industry

-- Accounting staff and management of banks and other financial institutions that are adopting IFRS for the first time or have already adopted IFRS and want to solidify their understanding of the accounting and reporting requirements
+- Accounting staff and management of banks and other financial institutions that are adopting IFRSs for the first time, or have already adopted IFRSs, and want to reinforce their understanding of the accounting and reporting requirements

-- Internal and external auditors of entities in the financial services sector reporting under IFRS
+- Internal and external auditors of entities in the financial services sector reporting under IFRSs

 - Staff and management of Central Banks, Deposit Insurance Entities, and other agencies with regulatory responsibility in the financial services sector